Skip to content

 sudo apt full-upgrade -y

-4. Enable SPI + tune the kernel buffer
+5. Manual reference: SPI + kernel buffer

 Verify after reboot:

-# 131072
+cat /sys/module/spidev/parameters/bufsiz # 131072

-(See GETTING_STARTED.md for the bonnet electrical details.)
+(See GETTING_STARTED.md for bonnet electrical details and the display-only demo.)

 piwallet --help